Skip to main content

 Biographical Note: The Wright Brothers

-Orville Wright (August 19, 1871 – January 30, 1948) and his brother Wilbur (April 16, 1867 – May 30, 1912) are credited with being the first to successfully invent, build and fly an airplane.
+Wilbur Wright (April 16, 1867 – May 30, 1912) and his brother Orville Wright (August 19, 1871 – January 30, 1948) are credited with being the first to successfully invent, build and fly an airplane.
 Their first successful flight in a powered, heavier-than-air aircraft took place on December 17, 1903, near Kitty Hawk, North Carolina.

-Orville and Wilbur were two of seven children born to Milton Wright (1828–1917), a bishop, and Susan Catherine Koerner (1831–1889).
+Wilbur and Orville were two of seven children born to Milton Wright (1828–1917), a bishop, and Susan Catherine Koerner Wright (1831–1889).
+Wilbur was born in Millville, Indiana and Wilbur was born in Dayton, Ohio.
+The family moved frequenly before they settled permanently in Dayton in 1884.
 They attended high school though neither received a diploma.
 In 1889 they started a printing press and published a newspaper.
-Later they cashed in on the bicylce craze and opened a repair and sales shop.
-Increasingly interested in flight, they began experimentation by 1899.
-The experimented first with gliders before attempting powered flight.
-Aviation pioneer Octave Chanute had suggested to them to do their test flights along the mid-Atlantic coast for its breezes and soft sandy landing surfaces, so they decided on Kitty Hawk, North Carolina which also gave them privacy from reporters.
+Later they cashed in on the bicycle craze and opened a repair and sales shop, which was managed by their sister Katharine.
+Increasingly interested in flight, the brothers began experimentation by 1899.
+They experimented first with gliders before attempting powered flight.
+Aviation pioneer Octave Chanute had suggested to them to do their test flights along the mid-Atlantic coast for its breezes and soft sandy landing surfaces, so they decided on Kitty Hawk, North Carolina, which also gave them privacy from reporters.

-In 1904 they set up an airfield at Huffman Prairie, near Dayton to continue to experiment closer to home.
+In 1904 they set up an airfield at Huffman Prairie, near Dayton, Ohio to continue to experiment closer to home.
 They continued to modify their Flyers and make flying attempts, but their accomplishments were met with skepticism by the press.
-They spent 1906 and 1907 unsuccessfully tyring to get contracts from the U.S. and European governments.
-More demonstration flights, both in the U.S. and Europe, brought them more attention, business success and fame.
+They spent 1906 and 1907 unsuccessfully trying to get contracts from the U.S. and European governments.
+More demonstration flights, both in the U.S. and Europe into 1908 and 1909, some accompanied by Katharine, brought them more attention, business success and fame.

-Wilbur died of typhoid fever in 1912.
-Orville continued to run their business, with assistance from their sister Katharine, until 1915 when he sold it.
+Wilbur died of typhoid fever in 1912 in Ohio.
+Orville continued to run their business, with assistance from Katharine, until 1915 when he sold it.
 He made his last flight as a pilot in 1918, serving on boards and committees in his retirement.
-Orville died in 1948.
+Orville died in 1948 in Ohio.

 Found in 8 Collections and/or Records: